Latest update: 26 April 2021

 Pisa is easily accessible by train and car.
 Pisa’s train station is about a 25-minute walk from the Leaning Tower.
 On the way, you immediately pass the mural of Keith Haring and then cross the Arno river.
 Find train and bus tickets at Omio or bus tickets for longer distances on Busbud.com.

-Parking in Pisa is not expensive.
+Parking isn’t expensive in Pisa.
 At this parking lot, I paid € 2 per hour.
 A great price for a parking space so close to all the sights of Pisa.
 Speaking of parking and cars, are you still looking for a rental car?
 I recommend SunnyCars: all-inclusive, no hassle.

 More travel inspiration for Italy

 Do you want even more inspiration for your Italy trip?
 You might like to purchase a travel guide.
 I recommend the Lonely Planet because it contains a lot of practical information and is also available in separate PDFs or in an e-book version.
 You can buy it at Amazon or Book Depository, for example.
 The latter is usually the cheapest.